tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 > and of themselves;
 > rather, they get their value from the critical role they play in our relationships with others.

-## Permanence Moved By Impermanence
+## Permanence moved by impermanence

 Finally, I found these two ideas---the concept of ephemerality and the struggle we have in dealing with the emotions caused by ephemeral